Featured

 Ideas such as ensuring that all children can access fun exercise programs at school and targeting parents with healthy cooking campaigns have the potential to wield greater results in the battle against obesity, Rabie suggests.

 “Who buys the junk food for the children?
-It is mainly the parents,” she continues.
+It is mainly the parents,” the behavioral economist continues.
 “And why do they do that?
 It can be a matter of preference or a matter of ease.
 But if we raise awareness among parents and caregivers about how important it is to teach your children to eat healthily and how many problems it avoids in the future, this may be more effective than just a ban.”

 The pre-watershed television junk food ad ban is an “interesting concept” and comes with the right intentions, says Rabie, but the danger is that it is more posturing than impactful.